 As you can see, there are a lot of options available to patients wanting piece of mind when purchasing hearing aids.
 From my research it would appear that contents insurance is important to have but with the right inclusions: accidental, portability and specified item.
 This cover is not as important within the first 12 months of purchasing your device as you are usually able to obtain a replacement one from the manufacturer.
 However, if you travel a lot especially outside of Australia, either including your hearing aids as part of your travel insurance or having the appropriate cover from your contents insurance is a must.

 No matter where you are in Australia, Pristine Hearing can organise a replacement set of hearing aids and set them up without you even needing to come in for a physical appointment.
 We are able to set-up your replacement hearing aids in our clinic using special equipment and post them to you.
 We can then make a remote telehealth appointment with you over the internet in case we need to make any adjustments.
 Most hearing aid manufacturers enable your Hearing Care Specialists to make adjustments to your hearing aids remotely via intuitive and easy to use smartphone apps on your iphone or android.

 If you need replacement hearing aids and you would love to not have to come in physically to a clinic, please call us on 1300 774 284 so we can help.
-If you would like more information about hearing aid insurance, please fill out the form below.
+If you would like more information about esnuring you have enough cover for your hearing aids on your existing house & contents insurance or would like some help with obtaining a new policy with the proper coverage please fill out the form below.